 Another way to test for an alarm is simply by locking the car with the key fob, and then after a short time attempting to unlock your car manually and open a door from the inside.
 An ear-splitting siren in your ears, and you know you have an alarm!

-Adding a vehicle immobiliser or alarm to an older car that may not have a security system could greatly reduce your insurance premiums.
+Adding a vehicle immobiliser or alarm to an older car that may not have a security system could reduce your insurance premiums.

-Equally, adding an alarm to a car that only has an immobiliser built-in could make your insurance cheaper and give you greater peace of mind, as your vehicle is made more secure.
+Adding an alarm to a car that only has an immobiliser built-in could make your insurance cheaper and give you greater peace of mind, as your vehicle is made more secure.

 See a range of car insurance quotes in just a few minutes when you compare with Uswitch